SouthGreenPlatform/panache/README.md

-# Pañata
+# Panache

 This tool is used to visualise and explore pangenomes, chromosome per chromosome.
 It is designed to be interactive and users are encouraged to play around with the sliders and to hover on elements that seem interesting.

 ## Launching

-Pañata is not deployed on any website yet so in order to use it the Git folder must be downloaded, and *singleView.html* must be opened in the web browser of your choice (see [here](#how-to-run-it) for a summary on how to run Pañata).
+Panache is not deployed on any website yet so in order to use it the Git folder must be downloaded, and *singleView.html* must be opened in the web browser of your choice (see [here](#how-to-run-it) for a summary on how to run Panache).
 Although it works well on both Mozilla Firefox and Google Chrome, the later one might need to be used with a virtual machine in order to access the file.

 ### Repository content